This easy Vanilla Pear Dutch Baby recipe combines vanilla and fresh pears for delicious dessert or breakfast treat you will love.

 Squeeze a little bit of fresh orange juice on top and you will be in breakfast heaven.

-I’ve listed the serving size as two-to-four servings…. because the husband and I ate this whole thing between the two of us.
+I’ve listed the serving size as four servings…. but the husband and I ate this whole thing between the two of us, so your servings may vary!
 Oops.

 Here’s the Recipe!